themesberg/flowbite/content/getting-started/astro.md

 ### ESM/CJS imports

-Alternatively you can import standalone components such as the Modal and set up the event listeners yourself in a local `<script>` tag for the Astro files.
+Alternatively, you can import standalone components such as the Modal and set up the event listeners yourself in a local `<script>` tag for the Astro files.

 Since version 1.6.0 Flowbite also supports type declarations and interfaces in TypeScript which allows you to integrate with the Astro ecosystem even better as they clearly recommend TypeScript over JavaScript.